Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Conclusions

 \section{Conclusions}

+The Crab Nebula is one of the most studied astrophysical systems across the entire electromagnetic spectrum from radio wavelengths to ultrahigh-energy $\gamma$-rays \cite{hess2020resolving,bucciantini2023simultaneous}.
+In astrophysics, several recent studies confirm the complexity of the Crab Nebula’s morphology across the different bands of the spectrum \cite{yeung2021studies,liu2021pev,chastenet2022sofia,wootten2022dense,ponomaryov2023origin,meyer2023plerionic}.
+In this paper, we offer a fresh perspective on the complex morphology of Crab Nebula using multifractal analysis from the vantage point of complex systems science.

-We have investigated the structural complexity of the Crab Nebula at the radio frequency of $4.76$ GHz and infrared frequency of $1.4 \times 10^4$ GHz using publicly available imaging data.
+We have investigated the structural complexity of the Crab Nebula at the radio frequency of $4.76$ GHz using publicly available imaging data.
 In particular, we have analyzed the data using the 2D-MFDFA approach.
 We have investigated the structural system at various length scales for local scaling behaviors.
-Our results confirm that the structure of the Crab nebula has a rich complexity characterized by multifractal nature that varies with the frequency of observation.
-We have studied the origins of multifractality in both the radio and IR data.
-We have found that the multifractal property of the radio data arises from the difference in the nature of long range correlations (and consequent scaling with the scale parameter $s$) of large and small field values in the data.
-The multifractal nature of the IR data, on the other hand, is sourced by both the different nature of long-range correlations of large and small values and broad PDF of the data.
+Our results confirm that the structure of the Crab Nebula has a rich complexity characterized by a multifractal nature.
+We have studied the origin of multifractality in the radio data.
+We have found that the multifractal property of the radio data arises from the difference in the nature of long-range correlations (and consequent scaling with the scale parameter $s$) of large and small field values in the data.

-We have made a systematic comparison of the multifractal properties of the Crab nebula at radio and infrared frequencies.
-Not surprisingly, our results show strong positive correlation in both radio and IR frequencies.
-The relative difference between long range correlations of large and small values is quite different between the two data which can be traced back to the different materials which emit at these two frequencies.
-The variations of the multifractal parameters, namely the generalized Hurst exponents $h$ calculated from the fluctuation functions $F_q$, the classical scaling exponents $\tau$ and the skewness parameter $\chi$ across varying length scales shows a heterogeneity in the structure across different parts of the visible Crab Nebula.
-This can be accounted to the Crab nebula being a non-equilibrium, highly dynamic structural system.
+Our results show a strong positive correlation in the radio frequency.
+The long-range correlations of large and small values in the data can be traced back to the materials that emit at this frequency.
+The variations of the multifractal parameters, namely the generalized Hurst exponents $h$ calculated from the fluctuation functions $F_q$, the classical scaling exponents $\tau$ and the skewness parameter $\chi$ across varying length scales show heterogeneity in the structure across different parts of the visible Crab Nebula.
+This can be accounted to the Crab Nebula being a non-equilibrium, highly dynamic structural system.